Phonpawee/CS100_IntermediateHTMLCSS_Lab/Lab2/README.md

 </nav>
 ```

-- In the CSS (`styles1.css`), the navigation is styled to be horizontal using inline-block:
+- In the CSS (`styles.css`), the navigation is styled to be horizontal using inline-block:
 ```css
 nav ul li {
   display: inline-block;